 The Siberian Traps produced a lot of carbon dioxide over a geologically short period of time, but humans produce even more in what amounts to be a geological blink of an eye.
 On average, per year, volcanoes emit 0.3 billion tonnes of carbon dioxide.
 Humans produce at least 100 times that, and that amount is rising year on year.

 In fact, at no point in the last century has a volcanic eruption produced more carbon dioxide than there already is in the atmosphere.
 As for the future, there is no natural process in which a volcano would emit more carbon dioxide than we can over the course of a year.
 So this argument will never be correct.

 As for the second point, yes, it is also true that volcanoes produce a lot of sulfur dioxide.
+When this readily reacts with water vapour in our atmosphere, it turns into clumps of sulfuric acid.
 It’s a reflective substance, which means the more of it there is in the atmosphere, the less solar radiation makes it through and the cooler the Earth will be.